ash141886/nonlinear-causal-inference-gam/README.md

 # Non-linear Causal Inference in Observational Data using Additive Models and Kernel-based Independence Testing

 An R implementation of a non-linear causal-discovery procedure for continuous observational data.
-The method combines penalised additive models, fitted by restricted maximum likelihood (REML), with the Hilbert–Schmidt Independence Criterion (HSIC) in a permutation test for residual dependence.
+The method combines penalized additive models, fitted by restricted maximum likelihood (REML), with the Hilbert–Schmidt Independence Criterion (HSIC) in a permutation test for residual dependence.
 Edges are selected by Benjamini–Hochberg false discovery rate control on the pairwise HSIC permutation
-$p$-values (optionally followed by an effect-size filter for high-sample, low-dimensional data), and orientation is determined by the asymmetry of the directional HSIC scores.
-A post-processing step enforces acyclicity.
+$p$-values, optionally followed by an effect-size filter when $n$ is large relative to $p$.
+Each edge is oriented by the larger of its two directional HSIC scores, and a post-processing step enforces acyclicity.

 ## Method

-For every ordered pair of variables $(i, j)$, the procedure fits a penalised additive model of $X_i$ on all remaining variables *except*
+For every ordered pair of variables $(i, j)$, the procedure fits a penalized additive model of $X_i$ on all remaining variables *except*
 $X_j$,
 $$
   X_i \;=\; \sum_{k \neq i, j} f_k(X_k) \;+\; r_i^{(-j)},